DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Discussion and Conclusion

-In this paper, we proposed and described a new traffic speed forecasting network utilizing three spatial dependencies, namely distance, direction, and positional relationships.
-Our model includes multi-graph convolution based on the properly modified graph elements by the simple partition filters.
-We have investigated examples of traffic forecasting problems and showed a large improvement in the long-term forecasting accuracy of highly complex urban networks when compared to the other state-of-the-art algorithms.
-In the future, we will further evaluate our model on other datasets and investigate how temporal periodicity influences traffic forecasting.
+In this work, we proposed a new traffic speed forecasting network utilizing three spatial dependencies, namely distance, direction, and positional relationships.
+Our model is constructed using multi-graph convolution with spatial graph elements as the building blocks.
+We also introduced partition filters that can be used to sub-divide each spatial graph element into multiple components with similar characteristics.
+We have evaluated our models together with popular baseline models, and have found improvements especially for long-term forecasting of highly complex urban networks.